Graphic design for social media

 Now the fun begins.

 5. Call to action (CTA): What do you want them to do?
-"Swipe for more", "Link in bio", "Save this post".
+"Swipe for more," "Link in bio," "Save this post."
 Sometimes this can also be subtle, in the form of an arrow.

 6. Branding: Add your logo or web address discreetly, usually in one of the corners.

-Design for Instagram Story and Reels
+Design for Instagram Stories and Reels

-Here the rules become a bit different.
+Here the rules get a little different.

-• Speed: You have only a few seconds.
+• Speed: You only have a few seconds.
 The message must be instantly clear.

 • "Safe Zone": Be careful where you place text!
-The bottom is the place for responses, and the top is your name.
+The bottom is reserved for replies, and the top is your name.
 Keep key information in the center of the screen.

 Safezone za instagram